BhooshanDeshpande/AuE893Spring20_DrewBarnett/catkin_ws/src/assignment2_ws/src/README.md

 This python script utilizes a variation of the gotogoal.py code.
 In this script, the turtlebot can follow multiple predefined points, but instead of moving to those points while turning at the same time, the turtlebot instead points to each successive point and then proceeds to move forward, forming straight lines of travel.
 This was achieved by utilizing two while loops, one for turning the turtlebot and one for moving the turtlebot.
 Both of these loops were then nested inside of another while loop, which breaks only when the turtlebot is within a specific range close to each predefined point.

 --------------------- HOW TO RUN ---------------------
-Commands:
+Run all files...
+'roslaunch assignment2_ws runall.launch' --> runs all python scripts in parallel within turtlesim

+OR

+Run individual files...
 'roslaunch assignment2_ws turtlesim_circle.launch' --> runs circle.py within turtlesim
 'roslaunch assignment2_ws square_openloop.launch' --> runs square_openloop.py within turtlesim
 'roslaunch assignment2_ws square_closedloop.launch' --> runs square_closedloop.py within turtlesim
-OR
-'roslaunch assignment2_ws runall.launch' --> runs all python scripts in parallel within turtlesim